 - Bone spurs, also known as osteophytes, are growths of bone that form over normal bone.
-Their function is to repair damage, but they can exert pressure on other bones, on tendons, ligaments, and nerves and cause pain.
+Their function is to repair the damage, but they can exert pressure on other bones, on tendons, ligaments, and nerves and cause pain.
 As well as cervical spondylosis, bone spurs are associated with a range of spinal conditions including spinal stenosis and scoliosis.

-- Dehydrated disks ? the discs in your spine when you are born comprise around 80% water.
+- Dehydrated disks the discs in your spine when you are born to comprise around 80% water.
 This makes it spongy so that it acts as a shock absorber.
 Over time as we age the disc loses progressively more of its water and its sponginess.

 - Herniated disks are what we also refer to as slipped discs.
 It happens when the outer fibrous ring becomes torn allowing the soft inner disc to bulge out through the tear.
 It can be caused by ageing and as a result of physical injury from lifting and straining.

 - Injuries such as whiplash injuries can accelerate degeneration resulting in early-onset cervical spondylosis.
 Heavy lifting and repetitive movements can have a similar effect.

 The first stage in the diagnosis is a physical examination that will assess your ability to move your neck and arms and test your reflexes and the degree of loss of sensation in your limbs.
 It is probable that you will be x-rayed to check for bone spurs and other indications of the condition.
 You may also be asked to undergo an MRI or a CT scan.
 Electromyography and a nerve conduction test might also be carried out.